-- Cut any larger pieces of mixed fruit until all are roughly around the same size.
-Place all dried fruit into a large bowl and pour over the brandy.
+- Cut any larger pieces of mixed fruit until they’re roughly around the same size.
+Place the dried fruit into a large bowl and pour over the brandy.

 - The next morning, using the extra butter, grease two pudding tins.
 Set aside.

 - Using a large bowl, mix the butter and sugar until the mixture is pale in colour.
 Next, whisk in the beaten eggs gradually.

 - Next, add in the soaked fruit and juices.
-Stir for 1 minute and then add in the flour and breadcrumbs.
+Stir for one minute and then add in the flour and breadcrumbs.
 Stir again, then add the spices for flavour.
 Continue to stir until the mixture is a dropping consistency.

 - Once steamed, turn each pudding upside on a wire rack and leave to cool.
-Your homemade Christmas puddings are now ready to flare up and serve.
+Your homemade Christmas puddings are now ready to flare up and serve!

 To keep up-to-date with our recipes, deals and competitions, sign up to our E-Newsletter.